 Tip #1: Get them used to the camera

 When photographing children, you need to be persistent and patient, lifting the camera often enough that the kids get used to it.
+Remember, kids photography is all about making sure children are comfortable with a photographer around.

 After a while they should forget it’s there and you’ll have those candid, natural shots that always look the best.